ptfoote/brightwheel/README.md

 This is my submission for the Brightwheel technical exam.
 The below README will educate you on how to ingest the supplied google spreadsheet data and initalize a DBT project to create a basic `leads` mart model.

 > [!Note]
-> This setup guide is geared towards Mac's leveeraging Apple Silicon.
+> This setup guide is geared towards Mac's leveraging Apple Silicon.
 If you are leveraging a non Apple machine or an Apple machine with an Intel processor your base setup instructions may differ.

 ## Pre-requisites